 Nice to meet you!

-• Bachelor of Science: (Neuro)psychology at Utrecht University
+(Neuro)psychology at Utrecht University

 Judicium: cum laude

-• Master of Science: Neuroscience & Cognition at Utrecht University
+Neuroscience & Cognition at Utrecht University

 Research experience

 During my Bachelor’s and Master’s, I have completed internships and research projects at the Experimental Psychopathology lab Utrecht, the Neurocognitive Development Lab Utrecht, the Wilhelmina’s Children Hospital in Utrecht (department of Neonatology), and the University of Melbourne (department of Biomedical Engineering).
+I received scholarships from the Prinses Beatrix Spierfonds, Fundatie van Renswoude and the K.F.
+Hein Fonds for my Master's project at the department of Biomedical Engineering at the University of Melbourne concerning brain-computer interfacing.

 Thanks to these projects and my supervisors, I’ve learned how to code in Matlab, how to work with EEG and other biosignals, and how to do statistical analyses (R, Matlab & SPSS), amongst many other things.
 And most importantly: it’s where my love for brain-computer interfacing and “tech” originated from.